brunobelluomini/flappy_bird_with_TD_learning/report.md

 #### Space Discretization

 In order to reduce the dimensionality of our states we'll use the Space Discretization technique.
-We will divide the space into 5x5 pixels tiles and use the resulted grid to compose the state.
-This will reduce our game's state space from 7695 to 1539 possible states, a reduction of 80%.
+We will divide the space into 10x10 pixels tiles and use the resulted grid to compose the state.

 ### Benchmark